-There are only 24 hours in a day or 168 hours in the week, however you use them.
-So in larger contexts like these, everyone’s schedule is entirely regular.
+There are only 24 hours in a day or 168 hours in a week, however you use them.
+So, in larger contexts, everyone’s schedule is entirely regular.

-But within smaller units of time, you might have significant regularity as well.
-For example, week-to-week, you might have almost an identical number of hours when you’re working.
-And when you have those work hours might be pretty dependable too.
+But within smaller units of time, your schedule might be quite regular too.
+For example, week-to-week, you might have a nearly identical number of hours when you’re working or not.
+And when you have those hours fall might be pretty regular too.

 Budgeting Regular Time

-When this is the case, you can decide how to “spend” those hours in your time budget.
-You want to be sure you do what’s important (not just what’s urgent).3 But it’s not so important when you do what.
+When this is the case, you can decide how to “spend” these regular hours in your time budget.
+When you craft this budget, you want to ensure you prioritize what’s important, not just what’s urgent.3

-But within that “work” portion of your time budget, you can have significant freedom to structure the contents of that time how you like to meet the commitments you have.
+But within the “work” hours in your time budget, you have significant freedom in how you structure that time to meet your commitments.

 On the relationship of urgency and importance, see especially Stephen R. Covey, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change, 25th anniversary ed.
 (New York: Simon & Schuster, 2013), 154–92. ↩